 Current Renewable Situation in the Philippines 2022

-installed geothermal power capacity at 1,918 megawatts (MW) with Indonesia coming a close second and the United States coming out on top.
+·The Philippines, alongside Indonesia, are the countries with the highest concentration of geothermal power generation in Asia.
+It has the world’s third largest installed geothermal power capacity at 1,918 megawatts (MW) with Indonesia coming a close second and the United States coming out on top.

-· The REN21 report identified 7.1 giga watts (GW) of RE capacity in the Philippines.
+·The REN21 report identified 7.1 giga watts (GW) of RE capacity in the Philippines.
 Over half, or 4.3 GW, came from hydropower, with a further 896 MW sourced from solar energy.
 In the coming years, solar demand is expected to shoot up dramatically.
 This is thanks to a significant pipeline of projects approved or under development.
 By 2022, solar energy in the Philippines is expected to rise to 3 GW.

-· Solar energy’s RE counterpart, wind, only makes up 427 MW.
+·Solar energy’s RE counterpart, wind, only makes up 427 MW.
 Despite having an estimated potential of up to 76 GW, the current administration targets just 2.3 GW by 2030.

 Renewable Energy Potential in the Philippines